strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

+---
+title: List of Strapi plugins - Strapi User Guide
+description: Reference guide to Strapi plugins explaining how they work and how they expand a Strapi application
+---

 # List of Strapi plugins

 ::: warning 🚧 This section of the user guide is a work in progress.
 Stay tuned!